 AP Sports Writer

-Busch led 33 of the 200 laps, won for the third time in four Xfinity starts this season and got his 95th career victory in the series.
-He extended his NASCAR record to 203 wins overall, nine coming in 14 NASCAR starts this year.
+Busch won for the third time in four Xfinity starts this season and got his 95th career victory in the series.
+He extended his NASCAR record to 203 wins overall, including his 55th career Trucks Series win Friday night.

-He got his 55th career Truck Series win Friday night at Texas, and will start 16th for Sunday's Cup race at the 1 1/2-mile track where he won last spring.
+He will start 16th for Sunday's Cup race at the 1 ½-mile Texas track, where he won last spring.
 His 53 career Cup wins include three in Texas.